 18. Swap wall cabinets for convenient open shelving

-Kitchen storage can come in many forms other than traditional wall cupboards, whose bulk can make a small space feel still more crowded.
-Open shelving is a great option if you are the proud owner of an impressive crockery collection, or are a keen cook who appreciates having ingredients close at hand.
+Open kitchen shelving ideas are a great option if you are the proud owner of an impressive crockery collection, or are a keen cook who appreciates having ingredients close at hand.

 Having everything on display, however, is not for the faint-hearted as it requires a certain amount of dedication to keep shelves looking smart.